Volunteers for Economic Growth Alliance

-Volunteers for Economic Growth Alliance (VEGA) is an umbrella group consisting of 23 economic development organizations that integrate highly skilled volunteers into programs.
+Volunteers for Economic Growth Alliance (VEGA) was an umbrella group consisting of 23 economic development organizations that integrate highly skilled volunteers into programs.
 VEGA is usually contracted by United States Agency for International Development (USAID) for specific projects that involve one or more of the Member organizations.
-The organization is headquartered in Washington, DC and its members have offices around the world in developing/transitioning economies where USAID operates.
+The organization was headquartered in Washington, DC and its members have offices around the world in developing/transitioning economies where USAID operates.

+The Alliance manages programs across the developing world.

+History

+VEGA was founded in 2004 as a procurement partner based on a call from United States Agency for International Development for a consortium to coordinate volunteers into economic growth programs.

 Member organizations

 These are all typically US-based, economic development NGOs.